 The best part about cooking rice is that you can store it in the fridge and then reheat it again.
 I tend to add a tiny bit of butter or chicken stock as a liquid when I’m reheating rice so that it heats up and stays nice and soft.

-You can also make fried rice with leftover rice and have a delicious meal prep recipe that way, too!
+You can also make fried rice with leftover rice or use something like coconut lime rice and have a delicious meal prep recipe that way, too!

 How much does it cost to food prep for a week?